bradymholt/paw-poof/README.md

 Disappearing Paw Patrol Towers

-My 4 year-old son had an idea to make his Paw Patrol Towers disappear so threw together a simple web application to do it virtually!
+My 4 year-old son had an idea to make his Paw Patrol Towers disappear so we threw together a simple web application to do it virtually!

 ### Instructions